Roll, Freddy, Roll!

-Roll, Freddy, Roll! is a 1974 American TV comedy film directed by Bill Persky.
+Roll, Freddy, Roll! is a 1974 American made-for-TV comedy film directed by Bill Persky.

 Synopsis

 Freddy is a computer engineer working at Menlo Computer Machine.
 His secretary notifies him that his ex-wife had a whirlwind romance with flamboyant, successful used car dealer Big Sid and is marrying him in days.
 Freddy agrees to take in Tommy, his eight-year-old son, while they're on their honeymoon.
 He meets them at Sid's opulent mansion, where he also meets Sid's attractive daughter, Sidni.

 Tommy comes to idolize Big Sid for his wealth, while the low-key Freddie feels inadequate and fumes.
 Mr. Menlo is depending on Freddy to convince Admiral Norton to buy a $10 million mainframe computer, but the gung-ho officer is unimpressed by computers.
 Freddy's co-worker Don hatches a plan to use the computer to predict football game results that will allow Norton to win his betting pool.
 It succeeds, and Freddy uses his newfound connection with the admiral to request a visit to a navy ship for himself and Tommy.

 Big Sid lands a world-record bluefin tuna while fishing on his honeymoon, which Freddy resents even more.
 Sid returns early with an idea to run an event on his car lot where people can try to break records of all types.
 Freddy and Tommy's visit to the USS Enterprise is cancelled as the aircraft carrier is delayed at sea by bad weather, so he takes Tommy to a roller skating rink.
 Tommy would rather go to Big Sid's record event and Freddy finally acquiesces.
 But the rink has lost his shoes.
 When the rink's owner questions whether Freddy came in wearing shoes, an exasperated Freddy leaves wearing the skates, vowing not to return them until he gets his shoes back.

 At Big Sid's, a news crew mistakes Freddy for one of the record-seekers and interviews him.
 Freddy calls the rink and finds out they have recovered his shoes.
 As he's about to change out of his skates, he sees his interview on the snack bar television.
 Other customers are impressed and wish him luck, which makes him think he can impress Tommy with the record.
 He returns the shoes, promising to pick them up after he has broken the endurance record in another 142 hours.